erjosito/whoami/dash/README.md

 # SQL application dashboard

-This project uses Python dash to create a visual showing different aspects of an underlying database used by the SQL API in this project, such as:
+This project uses Python dash to create a visual showing different aspects of an underlying database used by the SQL API in this project, including a real-time chart showing logs of the application access to the database.

-- Underlaying version
-- Logs of API access

 # Using the SQL app dashboard